5 ways to be proactive about farm safety

 Sharing our experiences is a common reality of human existence.
 Not only do we like to talk about what has happened to us, we like to listen to how other people have reacted in similar situations.
 Sharing our farm safety experiences should be no different.
 Just as everyone has a different approach to certain tasks, so too can we learn about ways to improve our on-farm health and safety by hearing of other's methods.

-Workplaces around Australia, New Zealand and the United Kingdom (UK) are encouraged to commit to improving safety in their workplaces and share their successes with colleagues, neighbours and mates.
+Workplaces around Australia, New Zealand, United States, Canada and the United Kingdom (UK) are encouraged to commit to improving safety in their workplaces and share their successes with colleagues, neighbours and mates.
 A lesson learned can change practices for more than just your workplace and help improve the overall safety of the agricultural industry.

 With constantly changing technology, innovation and legislation meaning workplace responsibilities are also changing, it is now more important than ever to ensure farm safety is a part of our everyday routines.
 As employers, we need to give workers the time and training to stay in control, empowering everyone to create a safe workplace this includes understanding WHS/OHS/Health and Safety requirements.